A Festive Pause: American Workdays During the Holiday Season

 Office Doors Close and Away Messages Activate

-Many workplaces in the U.S. embrace the spirit of the season by providing employees with time off to celebrate and unwind.
-While not set in stone, it's common practice for companies to grant a day off for Christmas and New Year's Day—at the very least.
-These are, after all, federal holidays, where most non-essential government offices close, and the postal service parks its delivery trucks for a day.
+Many U.S. workplaces embrace the holiday spirit by providing employees with time off.
+It's common for companies to grant a day off for Christmas and New Year's Day, as these are federal holidays.
+Most non-essential government offices close, and the postal service suspends deliveries on these days.

 The Variable Days of December

-Unlike some of our friends overseas, Americans don't have a standard week-long (or longer) break built into the calendar between December 25 and January 1.
-Instead, what days off workers can expect varies greatly from one employer to another.
-Some companies may generously include Christmas Eve and New Year's Eve as additional paid holidays, while others might offer the chance for employees to use vacation time to extend their break.
+Unlike some countries, Americans do not have a standard week-long break from December 25 to January 1.
+Days off vary widely by employer.
+Some companies may include Christmas Eve and New Year's Eve as additional paid holidays, while others require employees to use vacation days to extend their break.

 The Employee Wish List